vespa-engine/documentation/documentation/xgboost.md

 bst.dump_model("trained-model.json",fmap='feature-map.txt', with_stats=False, dump_format='json')
 ```
 The training data is represented using [LibSVM text format](https://xgboost.readthedocs.io/en/latest/tutorials/input_format.html).
-***Important*** Vespa does not support the missing feature split condition of XGBoost so all features needs to be assigned a value both during training and online prediction.
+***Important*** Vespa does currently not support the `missing` feature split condition of XGBoost so all features needs to be assigned a value both during training and online prediction.

 The simple model above would be represented by the following Vespa ranking expression :